Dr. Amelia M. Stanton (she/her)

 Second Year Doctoral Student

-Madison is a first-year PhD student in the Clinical Psychology program at BU.
+Madison is a second-year PhD student in the Clinical Psychology program at BU.
 She was previously the research coordinator in the SRM Program and coordinated several projects focusing on understanding the mental health barriers to PrEP adherence and HIV-related care in sub-Saharan Africa.
 Prior to joining the SRM team, she earned her Master’s degree in Psychology from Hunter College and worked in the Hunter Psycho-Oncology Lab, where she focused on health, fertility, and psychosocial variables in adolescent and young adult cancer survivors.
 Madison is passionate about developing interventions to improve both mental health symptoms and reproductive health outcomes in women living with chronic health conditions in sub-Saharan Africa.

-Hyo Jin (Jenny) (she/her)
+Hyo Jin (Jenny) Shin (she/her)

-Jenny is a first-year PhD student in the Clinical Psychology program at BU.
+Jenny is a second-year PhD student in the Clinical Psychology program at BU.
 Her research interests include addressing mental health inequities (focusing on depression, anxiety, trauma, and substance use) among individuals who identify as sexual and gender minorities.
 Previously, Jenny obtained her master’s degree in public health and worked as a clinical research coordinator at the Behavioral Medicine Program at Massachusetts General Hospital, focusing on mitigating internalized stigma and shame among individuals living with HIV who identify as sexual and gender minorities.

 Majo Bustamante (she/ella)

-Guest Fifth Year Doctoral Student
+Guest Sixth Year Doctoral Student

 Devisi Ashar (she/her)